TobyAndToby/generate-license-file/projects/packages/webpack-plugin/README.md

       outputFolder: "./", // Relative to your build output directory
       pathToPackageJson: "./package.json",
       isDev: false, // When true, uses placeholder content to reduce compilation time
-      lineEnding: undefined // Can be 'crlf' or 'lf'.
-If omitted, the system default will be used })
+      lineEnding: undefined, // Can be 'crlf' or 'lf'.
+If omitted, the system default will be used }),
-  ]
+  ],
 };
 ```